trival/trival-syntax/README.md

 A dark syntax theme for Atom.

-It is a forc of Dark Syntax theme.
+It is a fork of Dark Syntax theme.